DEFRA/software-development-standards/guides/unmanaged_devices.md

 ### What are the security controls you need to apply?
 The precise controls that you need to apply will vary depending on the type of device that you have and how you need to use it.

-These controls are outlined in the following sections.

 However, there are some common controls that you must apply in all cases and these are described first.